booka66/nvim_todo/README.md

 - \<leader\>tn - New todo item
 - \<leader\>to - Open todo list
   - esc or q: close the popup
-  - d: delete item (or category including all items)
   - enter: toggle item as done
+  - i: toggle item as important
+  - p: toggle item as pending
   - e: edit item (or category)
+  - d: delete item (or category including all items)

+## Todo (lol)

+- Clear all done items after 5 (?) days of completion
+- Associate items with the files they were created in (hit l to jump to the file)